Welcoming all children birth through grade 8

 Staff members with expertise in early literacy, child development, and children's literature are always available to help you find just the right book, program, or information.

 Miss Anne grew up in Milwaukee, Wisconsin, where she first fell in love with cheese.
 Her favorite cheesy foods include pizza, mac ’n cheese, and enchiladas.
 She moved to Chicago, Illinois, for college, which wasn't that confusing since Lake Michigan is still to the east.
 With her bearings intact, she became a librarian online through the University of Wisconsin-Madison ("Go, Badgers!") while working at the Oak Park Public Library as an assistant.
 Later, she returned as a librarian.
-She is an e-enthusiast, so chat with her about the latest apps, videogames, and websites.
+She is an e-enthusiast, so chat with her about the latest apps and creative technologies.
 Her favorite hobby is hiking; one of her goals is to see as many national parks as she can (so far she has seen 11)!
 Her favorite books are the ones that make you laugh out loud.
 For example, one of her favorite childhood books was The True Story of the Three Little Pigs by Jon Scieszka.

 Miss Genevieve is originally from Wisconsin, but has been lucky to call Oak Park home for more than 10 years.
 She's really good at MarioKart and pretty mediocre at Just Dance, but spends lots of time dancing with her kids and husband all the same.
 She also speaks Norwegian, loves to bake and is pretty crafty.
 Her favorite things (today) are sea otters, the color orange and the sweet/salty flavor combo.